 Unfortunately, sedentary lifestyles are increasingly common.
 Sitting is the new smoking, many scientists say.
 (The lockdowns that came as part of the pandemic may have a lasting effect on our health as we were told not to move about so much).
-We may be confusing the harmful impact of a sedentary lifestyle with what normal ageing is all about.
-“We confuse the effects of true ageing with what is mainly a loss of fitness, caused by too little activity.”
+We may be confusing the harmful impact of a sedentary lifestyle with what normal aging is all about.
+“We confuse the effects of true aging with what is mainly a loss of fitness, caused by too little activity.”

 4. For some people, it may make sense to postpone retirement

 Retiring at 65 may seem desirable, but the truth is that it does not necessarily make people happy.
 “What if retirement can make you old?” asks Cavendish.
-The loss of purpose and recognition, lack of a social life, boredom and inactivity that often come with retirement can make many people unhappy.
+The loss of purpose and recognition, lack of social life, boredom, and inactivity that often come with retirement can make many people unhappy.
 In Japan, the Silver Centre movement was created to restore a sense of purpose and connection to older citizens.
-“The first Silver Centre was founded in 1975 by a Tokyo University professor and some retired friends who wanted to supplement their income, maintain their health and contribute to society. . .
+“The first Silver Centre was founded in 1975 by a Tokyo University professor and some retired friends who wanted to supplement their income, maintain their health, and contribute to society. . .
 Your salary isn’t everything: having a place to shine matters.”

 We often underestimate the contribution of older entrepreneurs and employees.
 In the United States, 55- to 65-year-olds are 65% more likely to start a business than 20- to 34-year-olds––and they have a higher rate of success too.
 Venture capitalists who invest in start-ups should not miss out on these enterprises: there’s no business case for ageism.
 More and more people choose to “unretire”––ie go back to work––after they’re supposed to have retired.
 “One in four Americans and Brits now ‘unretire’ after having officially retired.
 Their reasons are both financial and psychological.”
 They are often highly educated.
-Of course, unretirement makes more sense to those who loved their job.
+Of course, unretirement makes more sense to those who love their job.
 If you hate your job, you’ll benefit more from giving up work.

-Discrimination in the labour market is making it harder for many people who would like to continue working.
+Discrimination in the labor market is making it harder for many people who would like to continue working.
 “In 2018, a UK parliamentary committee concluded that the talents of more than a million people over 50 are being wasted, because of bias and outdated hiring practices.”
 This is bound to cause massive problems.
-In fact, countries with ageing populations, such as Germany and Japan, need more elderly people to continue working if they are to address the huge shortage of talent.
+In fact, countries with aging populations, such as Germany and Japan, need more elderly people to continue working if they are to address the huge shortage of talent.

 The idea that older workers are inevitably less productive is false.
-Minor ergonomic and organisational adjustments can go a long way to maintain or boost productivity beyond expectations.
+Minor ergonomic and organizational adjustments can go a long way to maintain or boost productivity beyond expectations.
 In Germany, for example, BMW made some adjustments with great success.
 Also “a true meritocracy of continuous learning” should be created to develop and leverage potential in every age group.

 5. To keep in shape, your brain will have to keep learning

 Neuroscientists tell us that our brains are more plastic than had been believed.
 Memory loss is not inevitable.
-The brain is not fixed in adulthood: “We are continually remoulding the connections between our brain cells as we experience the world and our behaviour can actually change our brains.”
+The brain is not fixed in adulthood: “We are continually remolding the connections between our brain cells as we experience the world and our behavior can actually change our brains.”
 It’s a case of “use it or lose it”.
-By learning something new, changing our environment and seeking stimulation, we can keep our adult brains plastic.
+By learning something new, changing our environment, and seeking stimulation, we can keep our adult brains plastic.
 “Regular heavy-lifting produces lasting improvements.”
 Age doesn’t have to be a barrier to learning.
 There is every reason to continue to invest in your learning and to challenge yourself.

-6. Anti-ageing drugs are making progress
+6. Anti-aging drugs are making progress

 Exercise and diet have significantly more impact than drugs, but there have been stunning medical advances.
 There’s a “gold rush for immortality” in Silicon Valley, for example, where scientists are working on reducing the time we spend in the “old-old” stage.
 Entrepreneurs and the self-obsessed, who love to quantify and measure everything, are trying every new fad, such as fasting and calorie restriction, and gathering precious data to help scientists learn more.
-Scientists are also working on the genetics of ageing.
-“There are genes for ageing . . . and these genes can be manipulated.”
+Scientists are also working on the genetics of aging.
+“There are genes for aging . . . and these genes can be manipulated.”
 Most agree that humankind faces a biological age limit of probably about 120 years.
-But we shouldn’t look at our experience of ageing as immutable.
+But we shouldn’t look at our experience of aging as immutable.
 Many more discoveries can help to push physical limits that we previously thought couldn’t be moved.

-7. Everyone needs a neighbourhood
+7. Everyone needs a neighborhood

-That’s why new communities are emerging around the globe to offer elderly people more of a “neighbourhood”.
+That’s why new communities are emerging around the globe to offer elderly people more of a “neighborhood”.
 In Denmark and the Netherlands, for example, groups of individuals came together in “co-housing” developments in the 1960s.
 New housing alternatives are based on the idea that different generations should be mixed.
 What if students could “bring the outside world in?”
 Cavendish asks.
 “The ‘Young-Old’ do not want a quiet life, they want to live like they mean it.
 The ‘Old-Old’ do not wish to be warehoused and bossed around, they want to remain the authors of their own lives.
-What everyone needs is a neighbourhood, preferably designed with their input.
+What everyone needs is a neighborhood, preferably designed with their input.
 The clear benefits from social connections and community mean that it should be in the interests of governments to facilitate co-housing.”

 8. We need a care revolution––with or without robots

 Cavendish dedicates several pages to the Buurtzorg “revolution” in the Netherlands: “This is what happens when you put humanity before bureaucracy.”
-Buurtzorg is a Dutch healthcare organisation, founded in 2007, that empowers nurses to make their own decisions with each patient.
+Buurtzorg is a Dutch healthcare organization, founded in 2007, that empowers nurses to make their own decisions with each patient.
 They work in small teams of 10 to 12 and Buurtzorg’s head office is limited to a small team that handles IT and payroll.
-The Buurtzorg model works incredibly well for three reasons: first, continuity of care; second, the reliance on family networks; third, the absence of divisions of labour.
+The Buurtzorg model works incredibly well for three reasons: first, continuity of care; second, the reliance on family networks; third, the absence of divisions of labor.
 In other systems, a lot of resources are devoted to allocating tasks to the cheapest member of staff, which is a “false economy”.

 9. Finding Ikigai: purpose is vital

 A popular Venn diagram shows Ikigai as the intersection between “that which you love”, “that which the world needs”, “that which you can be paid for” and “that which you are good at”.
-For many people Ikigai comes from helping others.
+For many people, Ikigai comes from helping others.
 In communities where the elderly find ways to help others, there’s more Ikigai.
 The author gives the beautiful example of Zimbabwe’s “friendship benches” where grandmothers help people from the village––and apparently are better at treating depression than qualified doctors.
 “Doing good makes you feel good.”

-The contributions of more elderly people could solve many of the problems we have, such as, the shortage of teachers and nurses, and increased loneliness and isolation.
+The contributions of more elderly people could solve many of the problems we have, such as the shortage of teachers and nurses, and increased loneliness and isolation.
 “Dedicated volunteers can also make a real, measurable difference to public services.”